What makes our program unique?

 Even though many of the activities are age independent, the plan of the day for each group is first and foremost laid out to suit the individual age groups and their needs.

-Kindergarten, 6-10 year olds,10-12year olds, and 13-14 year olds, will each have a routine and activities that suit their needs.
+Kindergarten and school age children will each have a routine and activities that suit their needs.

 At this time, our team is already working on setting up a plan/daily routine certain to please and engage everyone for maximum FUN!